john-mangiaracina/TinyML-CustomKeywordSpotting/README.md

 Note that all of the packages before xxd are required to run conda.
 The application xxd must be installed on Fedora for this lab.

 This jupyter notebook assumes that the user follows all defaults as defined.
-This is because we will be changing some of the installed python files within the virtual dev env, and we need the files to be in a specific directory.  even then, slight mods may be required.
+This is because we will be changing some of the installed python files within the virtual dev env, and we need the files to be in a specific directory.

 Once you have verified your conda install, close the terminal.
 Then relaunch your terminal program.

 #  Create a virtual developer environment

-Now that you have anaconda installed within a Fedora 37 instance, let's create a conda virtual development environment.
+Now that you have Anaconda installed within a Fedora 37 instance, let's create a conda virtual development environment.
 This is necessary because we wish to have control over the version of python.
 We will install 3.7.16.

 Feel free to download a Conda cheat sheet <a href="https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf">here</a> for reference.
 (I find it comes in handy.)